ibm-cloud-docs/pattern-network-vrf-only/deployment-single.md

     5. Bring your own Gateway Appliance [(BYOG)](https://cloud.ibm.com/gen1/infrastructure/provision/gateway){: external}, and select other for vendor.
 4. Establish a GRE tunnel (GREa) from the gateway of choice to the client on-premise device.

-    Configure BGP to peer your IBM Cloud Classic Gateway with the on-premise device for route exchange over the GRE tunnel (use the GRE tunnel IP addresses as the BGP neighbours).{: tip}
+    1. Configure BGP to peer your IBM Cloud Classic Gateway with the on-premise device for route exchange over the GRE tunnel (use the GRE tunnel IP addresses as the BGP neighbours).

 5. Create VLANs and subnets for compute resources that need to be deployed in Classic using the portal [subnets](/networking/subnets){: external} and [VLANS](/networking/vlans){: external} or terraform [ibm_network_vlan](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/network_vlan){: external} and [ibm_network_vlan_spanning](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/network_vlan_spanning){: external}.
 6. Create Cloud service instances as required.
 Reference [Service Endpoints](/docs/account?topic=account-service-endpoints-overview) for additional details.